lucidsoftware/lucid-programming-competition-2018/problems/quick-chats/description.md

 The first line contains a single integer  **N**, the number of employees on the floor.
 The following  **N** lines contain a string and an integer  **t**, separated by a single space, which represent the first name of the employee and how long they talk to passing coworkers, respectively.

 The next line contains a single integer  **M**, the number of pairs of desks that have a path between them.
-The following  **M**  lines contain a pair of names and an integer  **d**  the amount of time it takes to walk between them, separated by single spaces.
+The following  **M**  lines contain a pair of names and an integer  **d**,  the amount of time it takes to walk from the first to the second, separated by single spaces.

 The last line contains two strings,  **S**  and  **D**, the names of two employees.